deepin-community/python3.11/Doc/library/zipapp.rst

    file - if not, you can just list the dependencies manually on the pip command line).

-3. Optionally, delete the ``.dist-info`` directories created by pip in the ``myapp`` directory.
-These hold metadata for pip to manage the packages, and as you won't be making any further use of pip they aren't required - although it won't do any harm if you leave them.

-4. Package the application using:
+3. Package the application using:

    .. code-block:: shell-session